kengz/openai_lab/README.md

 - recheck the basic q-learning algorithm (just in case)
 - get the tabular q-learner working
 - better parameter selection, to tune for a problem (can use the parallelization in util.py)
 - parametrize epsilon anneal steps by MAX_EPISODES etc, so parameter selection can be more automatic across different problems.
+Use sine x exp decay graph?
+- solve the stability problem - some runs start out bad and end up bad too
+- do policy iteration (ch 4 from text)
+- other more advanced algos

 ## Authors